Prabodhini Ekadashi

 Prabodhini Ekadashi (प्रबोधिनी एकादशी), also known as Deva Uttana Ekadashi (देव उत्तान एकादशी), is the 11th lunar day (ekadashi) in the bright fortnight (Shukla Paksha) of the Hindu month of Kartika.
 It marks the end of the four-month period of Chaturmasya, when the god Vishnu is believed to be asleep.
 It is believed that Vishnu sleeps on the day of Shayani Ekadashi, and wakes on this day.

 The end of Chaturmasya, when marriages are prohibited, signifies the beginning of the Hindu wedding season.
 Prabodhini Ekadashi is followed by Kartika Purnima, which day is celebrated as Deva Deepavali, the Deepavali of the devas.

-It is also believed that Vishnu married Tulasi, a manifestation of Lakshmi, on this day.
+The symbolic union of Vishnu and Lakshmi or Tulasi Vivaha is also celebrated on this day.

 Nomenclature

 The occasion is known by various names such as Prabodhini Ekadashi (awakening eleventh), Vishnu Prabodhini (awakening of Vishnu), Hari Prabodhini, Deva Prabodhini Ekadashi, Uttana Ekadashi, and Deothan.

 This day is known as Thulo Ekadashi ("Biggest of the Ekadashis") in Nepal.